 Procedure, tasks, and measures

 The procedure was identical to that described in Study 1, but with one crucial change – rather than music playing when fixating on one of the rounded shapes, here gazing at one of these shapes (the target AOI) stopped an aversive white noise that would otherwise be heard.
 Thus, in the present study the white noise served as a negative reinforcer aimed to divert gaze allocation to the rounded shapes and achieve an attention allocation pattern similar to that of Study 1.
 Due to ethical considerations and in line with extant studies using negative reinforcement procedures (Suarez-Jimenez et al., 2018, 2021), participants’ auditory threshold was set individually to a level deemed uncomfortable.
+Specifically, before Block 1 (Day 1) and Block 3 (Day 2), we adjusted individual thresholds by gradually increasing the volume until the participant reported the noise as being unbearable, and then decreased it slightly to a level deemed by the participant as uncomfortable (see Suarez-Jimenez et al., 2021, 2018 for a similar approach).

 Integrated and exploratory analyses

+Codes for analyses are openly available in Open Science Foundation (OSF) at https://osf.io/tseya/?view_only=c15b250d85b2414baf6e957a5f957e98

 Integrated group-level analysis

 After witnessing a discrepancy in the group-by-time interaction effect of learning generalization (i.e., near-transfer effect) between the two studies, we explored whether this disparity is statistically significant using a unified model, consisted of all participants from both Studies (N=116).
 We conducted a 2x2x2 repeated-measures ANOVA for DT% on rounded shapes, with Group (HD/LD) and Reinforcer (music/white noise) as between-subject factors, and Time (pre/post) as a within-subject variable.